Meet the Makers

 See his personal work HERE.

 Sarah specializes in welding here at Conant Metal & Light.
 She learned the art of welding and working with metal from her uncle, a sculptor, at the age of 15 while she lived with him for the summer.
 Since then, her talents have developed tremendously through studying art and art history in college, and studying at the Advanced Welding Institute in South Burlington.
 She’s also taught welding for Rosie’s Girls, which is a trade based day camp for middle school girls and a program of Vermont Works for Women over the last 6 summers.

 Outside of the work environment Sarah loves to bake, and being from Wisconsin, she can whip up a pretty mean hotdish!

 With a life-long passion for the many forms of artistry and visual expression, a degree in Graphic Design, and experience in the realm of shipping and receiving, Ian’s a funky-shaped puzzle piece Conant has been missing.
-He does a little bit of everything – designs rad advertisements for local and national publications , captures the essence of our finished work in restaurants and residences and in our studio with his stellar photography skills, is the voice of CML in social media and our blog, ships your orders, and remains an active presence in the showroom.
+He designs rad advertisements for local and national publications , captures the essence of our finished work in restaurants and residences and in our studio with his stellar photography skills, is the voice of CML in social media and our blog, ships your orders, and remains an active presence in the showroom.
 Needless to say, he’s always got plates spinning and has managed to not break any.
 Ever positive, loving, and genuine, Ian is always pumped about something, leaving good vibes in his wake.

 Outside of work, you’ll catch him on adventures with the love of his life (Olaf, his greyhound of course) and chilling with friends.
 You’ve probably spotted him around town biking, longboarding, going to shows, or something in-between.
 He’s constantly drawing and finds playing music and singing to be a euphoric experience.
 Currently, Ian is working on a Graphic Novel about Vikings and preparing to launch a hip/urban clothing business.